The Rejected (Mad Men): Plot

 Pete and Harry Crane have lunch with Ken Cosgrove (Aaron Staton), who is engaged to the daughter of Corning's CFO.
-When Harry leaves to take a call, Ken says his fiancée knows Trudy from a garden club and demands that Pete stop bad-mouthing him behind his back.
-Pete denies the accusation, telling him it is the sort of thing Harry would do.
 Ken has been shifting from firm to firm since the collapse of Sterling Cooper but expresses dissatisfaction with where he is now.
-Pete subtly insinuates he might do well to hire on with Sterling Cooper Draper Pryce.
+Pete subtly insinuates he might do well to hire on with SCDP.
+In Don's office, Dr. Miller presents her findings from the focus group, reporting that the best strategy is to tap into young women's desire to get married.
+Don rejects the strategy as old-fashioned and dismisses Dr. Miller's role in the creative process as useless and intrusive.